YaoXinZhi/Needleman-Wunsch/README.md

 17.11.22

 After the update, for the complete algorithm, you can get the scores and the best match of each sequence.

+But there are still some problems:
+This algorithm allows only one insertion or deletion of two sequences Sequence alignments with high scores can not be given priority

+Of course, the second problem is easy to solve, but it's a bit lazy to me, so I'm waiting for your optimization to be done